 Note: Due to the usage of hardware IDs utilized by recording appliances, Bosch Configuration Manager can no longer be used in this scenario.

-This article will simulate transferring devices and storage associated with a DIVAR IP 3000 Recording appliance (BVMS 7.0) to a VRM installed in a BVMS Professional installation:
+This article will simulate transferring devices and storage associated with a DIVAR IP appliance to a VRM installed in a BVMS standalone installation:

 This is a field scenario where multiple appliances have been installed, and over time the system has grown to a point that a professional BVMS installation is put in place.
 This scenario provides the ability to leverage existing storage on the appliances, as well as retention of existing video.